-ED440/L Methods for Teaching Social and Behavioral Science in the Secondary School + 3 credits
+ED440/L Methods for Teaching Social and

-This course is designed to prepare students for successful teaching at the secondary level (Grades 6-12) in both the social and behavioral sciences.
+Behavioral Science in the Secondary School + 3 credits This course is designed to prepare students for successful teaching at the secondary level (Grades 6-12) in both the social and behavioral sciences.
 Emphasis is placed on different approaches and practices of instruction planning and classroom management, selection and classroom application of various forms of technology, evaluation and questioning techniques, state assessments, research methods, professional organizations and the inclusive classroom.
 Concurrent with ED440L.
 Prerequisite: ED219 (Spring)

-ED467/L Methods for Teaching Mathematics in the Secondary School +

-This course is designed to provide the prospective secondary-level (Grades 6-12) mathematics teacher the methods of teaching contemporary mathematics content.
-Topics include methods of presentation, awareness of national mathematics organizations, the writing of unit/daily lesson plans, micro-teaching of a math lesson, selecting materials, inclusionary practices, classroom application of various forms of technology, and techniques of assessment.
+ED467/L Methods for Teaching Mathematics in the Secondary School + organizations, the writing of unit/daily lesson plans, micro-teaching of a math lesson, selecting materials, inclusionary practices, classroom application of various forms of technology, and techniques of assessment.
 Concurrent with ED467L.
 Prerequisite: ED219 (Spring)